 - Right-click again on the same video, and you will get the Firefox context menu this time.

 - Select the Picture-in-Picture option from the context menu.

 The video would now start playing in picture-in-picture mode.
 The rest of the controls will be similar to what we had in the previous section.

 The Firefox Picture-in-Picture mini-player has all the control that you need.
 If you click on the mini-player icon, it will exit the PiP mode and take you back to the default viewing screen.
 We also have the option to Play and Pause the video on the bottom right.

 On the other hand, if you wish to close the video, click on theicon at the top right.

 So with this, we conclude the guide on the steps to enable the Picture-in-Picture or PiP Mode in Firefox.

-Writing transcripts of the live tech events always proved to be a challenging task since I had to constantly switch between my Docs and YouTube tab.
-But thanks to this nifty built-in feature of Firefox, it has really streamlined this multitasking functionality.
+Writing transcripts of the live tech events always proved challenging since I constantly switched between my Docs and YouTube tab.
+But thanks to this nifty built-in feature of Firefox, it has streamlined this multitasking functionality.

-Plus the fact that it could be enabled with just two right-clicks makes it easier in terms of accessibility.
+Plus, the fact that it could be enabled with just two right clicks makes it more accessible in terms of accessibility.